 - Any HRS member that flew with HRS at 4S2 in the prior calendar year as a glider-rated pilot or post-solo student glider pilot is a QFOP for the current year.

 - Any HRS member that is a glider-rated pilot or post-solo student glider pilot but did not fly with the Club at 4S2 in the prior calendar year must be checked out to become a QFOP.

 - Check out may be conducted by any QFOP HRS member.

 - The QFOP conducting a checkout should notify the HRS Safety Officer of a completed checkout.

-- Any HRS member that is not either a glider-rated pilot or post-solo student glider pilot may become a QFOP upon checkout by the HRS Safety Officer.
+- Any HRS member, including Associate members, who is neither a glider-rated pilot nor post-solo student glider pilot may become a QFOP upon checkout by the HRS Safety Officer.